domiyanyue/my_notes/move_semantics_rvalue_reference.md

 ```

 Before C++11, the above code will perform terribly due to the copying of array `ret`.
 There can be up to 2 copies:
-1. One is generated when the return value is created in function `createArray` (C++ standard requires creating a temprorary new object to hold a function's return value).
+1. One is generated when the return value is created in function `createArray` (C++ standard requires creating a temporary object to hold a function's return value).
 2. The second is when we pass the return value to `vec_a` in main function to `std::vector`'s constructor.

 While first copy can be avoided if the compiler applies "return value optimization" (and most compiler do), the second is unavoidable because a copy constructor of `std::vector` is called which will allocate memory space for vec_a and copy values from temporary values returned by function `createArray`.

 To fix the problem of the second copy, we need to code in a way that compiler won't create temporary objects and copy from it.
 There are several ways C++ programmers often uses like returning a pointer to vector or pass in the return value as a reference.
 Both can save performance issues but are not ideas.
 Using pointers requires developer to explicit manage memory which makes programs prone to memory leak.
-Using references requires the use to put return value in the argument list, which is not a natural form of programming and can hurt code's reablility.
+Using references requires the use to put return value in the argument list, which is not a natural form of programming and can hurt code's readability.

 Move semantic is introduced to address this issue - avoid copying when assigning a temporary value that is about to disappear.
 Before we explain move semantic, we have to introduce some concepts to help you understand - lvalue, rvalues, reference, and rvalue references.